Why Get a Heated RV Sewer Hose?

 The aluminum tape is also a good idea if you put a heat cable inside the insulation.

-If you live in an extra cold climate you should add a heat cable to the insulation to actively warm the RV sewer hose.
+If you live in an extra cold climate, add a heat cable to the insulation to actively warm the RV sewer hose.

 Wrap the heat tape around the RV sewer hose before the insulation.